25 tech start-ups raise $216m with support from EDBI, Seeds Capital

-EDB's EDBI and ESG's Seeds Capital have jointly facilitated and supported some $216 million in fund raising to date through the Special Situation Fund for Start-ups, they announced on Wednesday (July 28).
+EDB's EDBI and ESG's Seeds Capital have jointly facilitated and supported some $216 million in fund raising to date through the Special Situation Fund for Start-ups, they announced yesterday.

 More than half of the total funds raised came from private investors.